If you’re looking for the best natural toothpaste brands, we’ve got you covered.

 • 10-15 drops of peppermint essential oil (or your preferred flavor)

-• 1-2 teaspoons of xylitol (optional, for added sweetness)
+• 1-2 teaspoons of xylitol (optional, for added sweetness and oral health support)

 Here’s what to do: